 The Company has a clear policy to reduce conflict of interest, adopted by the Board of Directors.
-During 2022, all Board members signed the annual declaration on compliance with the Conflict of Interest Reduction Measures.
+During 2023, all Board members signed the annual declaration on compliance with the Conflict of Interest Reduction Measures.

-Rule VII: Timely and High-Quality Disclosure and Transparency features of the methods of monitoring the Company's activities and evaluating its performance, so it has been keen to update its disclosure mechanisms in addition to conducting a periodic update on the disclosure record of the Board members and the Executive Management.
+Rule VII: Timely and High-Quality Disclosure and Transparency

+The Company is well aware of the importance of transparency and disclosure as one of the main features of the methods of monitoring the Company's activities and evaluating its performance, so it has been keen to update its disclosure mechanisms in addition to conducting a periodic update on the disclosure record of the Board members and the Executive Management.